xrarch/books/documents/a4xmanual/chapapt.typ

 #import "@preview/tablex:0.0.6": tablex, cellx, colspanx, rowspanx

+#box([
 = A3X Partition Table

-The partition table format understood by this firmware is the *A3X Partition Table* format, or APT.
+The partition table format understood by this firmware is the A3X Partition Table format, or *APT*.
 The following is an overview of this format.

-If a disk is formatted with APT, sector 0 (bytes 0-511 on disk) will contain the partition table with the following layout:
+If a disk is formatted with *APT*, sector 0 (bytes 0-511 on disk) will contain the partition table with the following layout:

 ```
 STRUCT AptBootBlock